-In 1895, aged 14, Picasso moved to Barcelona with his family and enrolled at the Llotja School of Fine Arts, where his father had accepted a teaching post.
-Already a prodigiously gifted painter, Picasso honed a technically accomplished, classical style, winning awards and accolades within his first year of study.
+In 1895, aged 14, Picasso moved to Barcelona with his family and enrolled at the Llotja School of Fine Arts.
+His father had accepted a teaching post.
+Already a gifted painter, Picasso honed a technically accomplished style and won awards in his first year of study.

-After a further two years studying classical art in Madrid, Picasso returned to Catalonia, first living in the Catalan village of Horta de Sant Joan then returning to Barcelona.
-He was dissatisfied with the convention of academia and wanted to explore a non-conformist approach to creativity.
+After a further two years studying classical art in Madrid, Picasso returned to Barcelona.
+He became unhappy with academia and wanted to explore a radical approach to creativity.
 Turning his back on his studies, Picasso looked for others who shared his taste for the abstract.
 His search led him to a decadent bar in the El Gotic area of the city, where a community of avant-garde artists and thinkers were redefining art.

 Els Quatre Gats (The Four Cats)

-Opened in 1897, the Four Cats tavern was established by the Catalan artist Ramon Casas and his friend Pere Romeu.
-Two years later Picasso would become a regular, falling in with the modernists who frequented the bar.
+Opened in 1897, the Four Cats tavern was established by the Local artist Ramon Casas and his friend Pere Romeu.
+Two years later Picasso would become a regular, falling in with the modernists who would hang out in the bar.

-Influenced by young bohemian artists such as Carles Casagemas and Jaime Sabartès, who were in turn influenced by the French art nouveau movement exploding out of Paris at the time, Picasso moved away from classical stylings in favour of simplified shapes, sinuous contour lines, and pastel colours.
+His friends were influenced by the French art nouveau movement exploding out of Paris and Picasso moved away from a classical style in favour of simplified shapes, curved lines, and pastel colours.
 His signature style was beginning to take shape.
-In 1900 he staged his first solo exhibition at Els Quatre Gats, featuring numerous portraits of Casagemas and Sabartès.
-Today, the tavern that first fired his creativity is a tourist hotspot.
-Picasso’s influence is seeped into the fabric of the place, from the interior decor right down to the menus, which are based on his design.
+In 1900 he staged his first solo exhibition at Els Quatre Gats, featuring a number of portraits of his friends.

 The Blue Period

 In 1901 a tragedy occurred that would shape Picasso’s artistic output for the next few years.
-Driven to despair over an unrequited love, his friend and fellow artist Carles Casagemas committed suicide, shooting himself in the head at the L’Hippodrome Café in Paris.
-The untimely death of his friend affected Picasso in a profound way.
-He found catharsis through his art, painting emotionally charged monochrome works in shades of blue and blue-green that were imbued with a sense of melancholy.
-This outward expression of inner turmoil was perhaps the first definable period of Picasso’s art, a period captured by the extensive collection at Barcelona’s Picasso museum.
+Driven to despair over unrequited love, his friend Carles Casagemas committed suicide.
+He shoots himself in the head at the L’Hippodrome Café in Paris.
+The death of his friend affected Picasso in a serious way.
+He found release through his art, painting emotionally charged works in shades of blue.

 The Picasso Museum

-In 1960, Picasso directed his long-time friend and personal secretary Jaume Sabartés to propose the creation of a museum to Barcelona City Council.
-Three years later the museum opened its doors.
+In 1960, Picasso directed his friend Jaume Sabartés to propose a museum to Barcelona City Council.
+Three years later the museum would open its doors.

 Today the museum is visited by more than a million art and history lovers from around the world.
-It contains 4,251 works by the great artist, covering the evolution of his early artistic output, right up until his famous ‘blue period’.
+It houses over 4000 works by Picasso covering the evolution of his work.
 The collection demonstrates the influence of Barcelona on the development of his creative process and his early works of art.